Knock Out (GD & TOP song)

-"Knock Out" is a song recorded by the hip hop duo GD & TOP (G-Dragon and T.O.P.) for their self-entitled album.
-Released through YG Entertainment, it was serviced to radio on January 3, 2011 as the final single from their album.
-Upon its release, the song peaked in the Top 5 of the Gaon Music Chart and drew controversies over its lyrics.
+"Knock Out" is the final single recorded by South Korean duo GD & TOP (G-Dragon and T.O.P) for their self-titled album GD & TOP (2010).
+Released through YG Entertainment, it was serviced to radio on January 3, 2011.
+Upon its release, the song peaked in the top 5 of the Gaon Music Chart and drew controversies over its lyrics.

 Background

 The song "Knock Out" was the final single from GD & TOP's self-entitled album, and have been described as a "club" song due to its production.
-It was censored from major television corporations (MBC, SBS, and KBS) for its lyrics, which was deemed to be too "vulgar and explicit" for youth.
+It was censored from major television corporations (MBC, SBS, and KBS) for its lyrics, which were deemed to be too "vulgar and explicit" for youth.
 A request was issued for the duo to record a "cleaner" version of the song if they want to continue performing it; the duo rejected the request and decided to continue promoting with their previous singles, "High High" and "Oh Yeah" instead.
-In 2012, "High High" and "Knock Out" were listed as one of the best K-Pop music videos of all time by Stereogum, ranking at fourth and seventh, respectively.
+In 2012, "High High" and "Knock Out" were listed as one of the best K-pop music videos of all time by Stereogum, ranking at fourth and seventh, respectively.